oh-lang/oh-lang/WALKTHROUGH.md

 ## simplicity

-We don't require a different function name for each method to convert a result class into a new one, e.g., to transform the `ok` result or the `uh` error.
+We don't require a different function name for each method to convert a result class into a new one, e.g., to transform the `ok` result or the `er` error.
 In oh-lang, we allow overloading, so converting a result from one type to another, or extracting a default value for an error, all use an overloaded `map` method, so there's no mental overhead here.
 Since overloads are not possible in Rust, there is an abundance of methods, e.g.,